NixOS/nix.dev/source/tutorials/nix-language.md

 ### Attribute set argument

-Also known as “keyword arguments” or “destructuring” .
+Also known as “keyword arguments” or “destructuring”.

 Nix functions can be declared to require an attribute set with specific structure as argument.